sayyam44/Amazon-Web-Scraper-using-Celery/README.md

-# Amazon Web Scraper Using Celery
+# Asynchronous Amazon Web Scraper
 This project demonstrates how to schedule web scrapping tasks using Celery to track Amazon product price fluctuations.
 It leverages Celery for scheduling background tasks, Selenium and BeautifulSoup for web scraping, and Django for efficient data storage.

 ## What is Celery ?